 Nevi'im = The Prophets.
-Besides containing Isaiah - Jeremiah - Ezekiel and the Book of the Twelve (Hosea-Malachi), it also contained the books of Joshua - Judges - Samuel - Kings!
+Besides containing Isaiah - Jeremiah - Ezekiel and the Book of the Twelve (Hosea-Malachi) also contained the books of Joshua - Judges - Samuel - Kings!
 Those books were not considered merely historical - they were considered to be prophetic.
 One guy called them "The Minority report" because they told the history of Israel - not from man's point of view - but from God's.
 And from God's point of view the nation had massively failed in its mission and witness - failed to be the "contrast community" God intended them to be.

-Despite the failure of Israel, God was faithful to the promise he made to Abraham.
+Despite the failure of Israel God was faithful to the promise he made to Abraham.
 He was faithful to speak more and more about the coming of Jesus through the prophets.
 Jesus - Son of God - promised Messiah and Savior of the world came into the world as a descendant of Abraham and from the kingly line of David and shed His blood to redeem us.

-The apostle Paul said that all of the things written in the Nevi'im concerning the way God looked at the history of Israel were written for the sake of all who believe with their hearts on the Lord Jesus Christ.
+Paul tells us that all the things written in the Nevi'im concerning the way God looked at the history of Israel (how God saw their failure to live in the world as His contrast Covenant community) were written for the sake of all who believe with the hearts on the Lord Jesus Christ.